choeffer/360pibot/docs/intro.rst

 * Moving straight forward and backward.
 * Scanning the surrounding with a ultrasonic sensor mounted on a servo.

+The turning and moving straight movement is controlled by four digital PID controllers.
+Each wheel is controlled by a cascade control, which means a cascade of two PID controllers.
+The outer loops are controlling the position, the inner loops are controlling the speed of each wheel.

 The modules also enable remote controling the robots GPIOs.
 This enables executing the scripts on a laptop/computer and over e.g. WLAN remote controling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
 So, the robot can freely